Grants & Community Impact Awards

 At CFGP, we understand that meeting charitable goals can sometimes be difficult when done alone.
 With the help of CFGP, organizations can receive the financial support they need to fulfill their philanthropic missions.

 Below is a list of pertinent information regarding grant applications to CFGP:

 - Proposals are shared with the CFGP Grant Committee, who assist in making grant decisions.

-- A majority of grants will be awarded to organizations within the Greater Philadelphia Area.
+- At this time, grants will be awarded to organizations within the Greater Philadelphia Area.

-- Face-to-face interviews or site visits are at the CFGP’s Grant Committee.
+- Face-to-face interviews or site visits are at the discretion of the CFGP Grant Committee.

 Important things to remember while preparing your proposal: